henrietta-k/adapt-learning-wiki/Course-Localisation.md

->Note: The title and URL of this page *will* change.

 ##Introduction
 With Adapt you can localise your content and engage learners in ways that speak from their native culture.
 Localisation may involve modifying
 - content language